15101538237ren/Epigenetics/README.md

 During mammalian development and cancer, DNA methylation and specific histone modifications appear to reciprocally influence each other in deposition: histone methylation may direct DNA methylation patterns  (Fig. 1), and DNA methylation may serve as a template for the establishment of certain histone modifications (Fig. 2) after DNA replication [113].

+![Figure 1](https://github.com/Read-Lab-UCI/Epigenetics/blob/main/Figures/Fig1.png)

+Figure 1.
+How the histone code may direct DNA methylation during development and carcinogenesis.
+(A) During normal development, the transcriptionally activating mark H3K4 me3 (x) blocks or repels DNMTs, whereas the repressive marks H3K9me or H3K27me (y) permit or recruit
+DNMTs, possibly by direct protein-protein interactions (e.g., EZH2-DNMTs).
+During carcinogenesis, disruption of the histone code in the form of (B) loss of H3K4me3 (x), (C) substitution of H3K4me3 with H3K9me or H3K27me (y), randomization of marks, aberrant acquisition of a new mark (z), or (D) loss of all histone marks permits or actively induces DNMT recruitment. x = H3K4me3; y = H3K9me or H3K27me; z = other histone mark; bent arrow = transcription start site; lollipops = histone marks; black circles = DNA methylation.

 There is also evidence that DNA methylation directs **H3K9me2/3**, although this remains controversial.
 Hypomorphic mutation of **DNMT1** gene causes a global reduction of **H3K9me2/3** levels in a cancer cell line; re-expression of DNMT1 rescues this phenotype [128, 129].
 Dnmt1 and Dnmt3b double knockout in colon cancer cells induces changes in H3K9 methylation levels at heterochromatin and specific tumor suppressor loci [130].
 Triple knockout (TKO) of Dnmt1/Dnmt3a/Dnmt3b in ESCs results in complete loss of DNA methylation at several repetitive sequences and imprinted genes [131]; however, TKO ES cells retain occupancy of H3K9 methylation and HP-1 in pericentromeric regions [131].
 The link between DNA methylation and H3K9 methylation is via interaction of the enzymes mediating these marks.
 DNMT1, for example, directly binds G9A both *in vivo* and *in vitro*, and these two proteins colocalize in H3K9 methylation at replication foci during DNA replication.
 Depletion of DNMT1 not only impairs DNA methylation but also retards G9A loading and H3K9 methylation on chromatin and rDNA repeats [128].

-![Figure 1](https://github.com/Read-Lab-UCI/Epigenetics/blob/main/Figures/Fig1.png)

-Figure 1.
-How the histone code may direct DNA methylation during development and carcinogenesis.
-(A) During normal development, the transcriptionally activating mark H3K4 me3 (x) blocks or repels DNMTs, whereas the repressive marks H3K9me or H3K27me (y) permit or recruit
-DNMTs, possibly by direct protein-protein interactions (e.g., EZH2-DNMTs).
-During carcinogenesis, disruption of the histone code in the form of (B) loss of H3K4me3 (x), (C) substitution of H3K4me3 with H3K9me or H3K27me (y), randomization of marks, aberrant acquisition of a new mark (z), or (D) loss of all histone marks permits or actively induces DNMT recruitment. x = H3K4me3; y = H3K9me or H3K27me; z = other histone mark; bent arrow = transcription start site; lollipops = histone marks; black circles = DNA methylation.
+Similarly, heterochromatic colocalization of SUV39H1 and DNMT1 exists exclusively before cell division.

 ![Figure 2](https://github.com/Read-Lab-UCI/Epigenetics/blob/main/Figures/Fig2.png)

 Figure 2.
 How the histone code may rely on the DNA methylation machinery for direction.
 Upon binding to CpG-rich regions, DNMTs may directly recruit HMTs to these domains.
 During DNA replication, UHRF1 preferentially binds hemimethylated DNA and interacts with/ recruits DNMT1 and G9A. **PCNA** may also have a role in the recruitment process.
-Methyl-CpG– binding proteins (MBDs) specifically interact with methylated DNA and may form complexes with HMTs such as SETDB1 to direct histone methylation to regions of DNA methylation.
+Methyl-CpG– binding proteins (**MBDs**) specifically interact with methylated DNA and may form complexes with HMTs such as SETDB1 to direct histone methylation to regions of DNA methylation.

-**HP1**(heterochromatin protein 1) proteins modulate gene transcription in both euchromatin and heterochromatin. **HP1** binds to methylated H3K9 through its N-terminal chromo-domain.
-HP1 proteins also recruit a variety of other factors including histone deacetylases, transcriptional repressors, and chromatin remodeling enzymes to the methylated region to further enhance and/or stabilize repressive domains [91, 124].
+Yet an additional link between DNA methylation and the histone code exists via the methyl-CpG–binding proteins (**MBDs**), which interact specifically with methylated DNA and mediate transcriptional repression (Fig. 2).
+During replication of DNA methylation-rich regions of the genome, **CAF1** forms a complex with **MBD1** and the histone lysine methyltransferase **SETDB1**, thereby coupling histone methylation with DNA methylation [125]. **MBD1** deletion suggest that H3K9 methylation mediated by **SETDB1** is dependent on **MBD1**, which recruits **SETDB1** to **CAF1** at active replication forks [132].

+The two global mechanisms of gene regulation, DNA methylation and histone deacetylation, are also linked via the methyl-CpG– binding protein **MeCP2**. **MeCP2** binds tightly to chromosomes in a DNA methylation–dependent manner.
+It contains a transcriptional-repression domain (TRD) that functions at a distance *in vitro* and *in vivo*, and **MeCP2** associates with a corepressor complex containing histone deacetylases [133].

 - ##### In Heterochromatin

 **H3K9me3**, **H3K27me3** and **H4K20me3** has been suggested to be a prerequisite for subsequent DNA methylation, which appears to be attributable to physical associations between the components of these histone methylation systems and one or more DNMTs (Fig. 1).
 In the context of H3K9 and H3K27, the relevant histone lysine methyltransferases, **SUV39H1/2** and **EZH2**, respectively, interact directly with **DNMT1, DNMT3A, and DNMT3B** [115, 116].
 Pericentromeric localization of DNMT3B depends on **SUV39H1/2**-mediated H3K9 dimethylation or trimethylation [115]. **SUV39H1/2** double-null murine embryonic stem cells display reduced DNA methylation levels at major satellite repeats but not at minor satellites or endogenous C-type retroviral elements [116].
 Endogenous DNMT1 and DNMT3A also associate with H3K9 methyltransferase SUV39H1 activity as well, mediated by the conserved PHD-like motif in the case of DNMT3A [117].

 The binding of **HP1** to constitutive heterochromatin depends on the enzymatic activity of **SUV39H1/2**, which catalyze **H3K9me3** [122], while **HP1** binding to euchromatin depends on dimethylation of H3K9 mediated by **G9A** [118].
 Methylated H3K9 serves as a binding platform for **HP1** to associate with the DNA methylation machinery.
 HP1 binds directly to the PHD-like motif of DNMT3A *in vitro* [117].
 The direct physical link identified between the DNMTs and the H3K9me-HP1 system therefore ensures that H3K9 methylation directly influences DNA methylation patterns [115, 117].

+**HP1**(heterochromatin protein 1) proteins modulate gene transcription in both euchromatin and heterochromatin. **HP1** binds to methylated H3K9 through its N-terminal chromo-domain.
+HP1 proteins also recruit a variety of other factors including histone deacetylases, transcriptional repressors, and chromatin remodeling enzymes to the methylated region to further enhance and/or stabilize repressive domains [91, 124].

 - ##### In Promoter Silencing